Ting-github/Recommender/README.md

 # Recommender
-This is a simple song recommender system
+This is a song recommender system based on popularity model.